 Six Sigma is often combined with Lean management techniques to produce a methodology that relies on a collaborative team effort to improve performance by systematically removing waste (Lean) as well as defects, overproduction, waiting, non-utilized talent, transportation, inventory, motion and extra-processing (Six Sigma).

-Theranos was a blood analysis company founded by entrepreneur Elizabeth Holmes.
-The name is a combination of therapy and diagnosis.
+Theranos was founded by entrepreneur Elizabeth Holmes.
+Its name is a combination of therapy and diagnosis.
 Holmes founded the company in 2003, dropping out of Stanford University as a sophomore to do so.

-The company announced that it would leave the clinical laboratory business in 2016, after becoming the target of a major expose by the Wall Street Journal, CMS sanctions and numerous lawsuits.
-Its new stated business model is as a developer of medical devices.
+The company announced that it would leave the clinical laboratory business in 2016 after becoming the target of a major expose by the Wall Street Journal, CMS sanctions, and numerous lawsuits.
+Theranos was ultimately dissolved in 2018 by David Taylor, its CEO at the time.

-Theranos claims it can perform hundreds of laboratory tests using a finger stick collection and a micro-specimen vial instead of a needle and several vacutainers of blood, and return results in four hours for about half of the Medicare Part B lab test fees.
-This is exponentially less painful, faster and cheaper than conventional blood testing performed by clinical laboratories.
+Theranos claimed it could perform hundreds of laboratory tests using a finger-stick collection and a micro-specimen vial instead of a needle and several vacutainers of blood.
+The company said it could return results in four hours for about half of the typical Medicare Part B lab test fees.
+This would have been exponentially less painful, faster, and cheaper than conventional blood testing performed by clinical laboratories.
 Theranos partnered with Walgreens in late 2013, with 41 Walgreens testing centers participating in this partnership at one point.

 Value-based reimbursement is the payment model for medical services that is gradually replacing the traditional fee-for-service model for payers and healthcare organizations.
 The goal is to cut rising healthcare costs by switching from a model based on quantity to value-based reimbursement, which is based on quality.